yylluu/yylluu.github.io/_pages/about.md

 - Security and privacy
 - Applied cryptography

 In greater detail, I am working with [Professor Guiling Wang](https://web.njit.edu/~gwang/) and [Professor Qiang Tang](https://web.njit.edu/~qiang/), with a focus on blockchain consensus, decentralized applications, and the design and analysis for cryptograhpic protocols.
-For example, my Ph.D. thesis is to leverage and/or invent cryptographic primitives to decentralize the sharing economy related to human knowledge, computing power, bandwidth and other resources, in an efficient yet still secure and robust way.

 Selected publications
 ======